About Our Studio

 South Valley Creative Dance was started in 2004 by Tami Knubel and, since 2012, continues under the ownership and direction of Nicholas Cendese.
 Our studio carries on the dance traditions of Miss Virginia Tanner and Miss Pearl Wagstaff Garff.
 We strive to nurture the child as an artist using creative movement and modern dance based training to encourage each student to relate, reflect, and respond to the world around them.

-Older dances 6th Grade and up are welcome to join Creativity in Action – a performing group that meets during it’s own class period on Thursday nights.
 Dancers in Company have the opportunity to work with guest choreographers, develop their own choreographic ideas, and work to build a show that is performed several times throughout the year.
-In addtion, Company puts on it’s own end of year production that showcases the creative work done over the past year.
+In addition, Company puts on its own end of year production that showcases the creative work done over the past year.